chingu-voyages/v43-tier3-team-41/README.md

+## Pettopia
+- An application to act as a one-stop shop for all pet products
+- Giving customers ability to easily browse and/or buy products, create a profile with saved products from previous sessions, make payments, etc.
+- Giving product owners ability to add products, update price
+- An admin should be able to control

+### MVP
+- A website with basic features of an eCommerce app for pet products

 # voyage-tasks

-## Pettopia
-- This is an application to act as a one-stop shop for all pet products

 Your project's `readme` is as important to success as your code.
 For this reason you should put as much care into its creation and maintenance